Grupo-SEMEAR-USP/swarm_in_blocks/install-clover.md

 # Tutorial: Installation of clover simulation on Gazebo

 ## Pre-requisites
-1. Ubuntu 20.04
-2. Python3
-3. Pip3
-5. ROS Noetic installed and with a configured workspace
+1. Ubuntu 20.04   2.
+Python 3   3.
+Pip 3   4.
+ROS Noetic installed and with a configured workspace

 ## References
 This tutorial is based on https://clover.coex.tech/en/simulation_native.html